Natarajan-R/azure-search-openai-demo/README.md

 This sample demonstrates a few approaches for creating ChatGPT-like experiences over your own data using the Retrieval Augmented Generation pattern.
 It uses Azure OpenAI Service to access a GPT model (gpt-4.1-mini), and Azure AI Search for data indexing and retrieval.

 The repo includes sample data so it's ready to try end to end.
 In this sample application we use a fictitious company called Contoso Electronics, and the experience allows its employees to ask questions about the benefits, internal policies, as well as job descriptions and roles.
+Once the application is configured correctly and running, then we can switch  our company ( any company) .
+To change the company we have to edit the prompt contents, javascript frontend application source code (index.html) and delete the documents in the data folder and upload our company specific documents.
+Complete details are given in separate pages.

 ## Features